resrc/rienswagerman.nl/articles/visual-design-systems/index.md

 -->

-# The Evolvement of visual design systems
+# a summary of visual design systems

-## Design systems
+## About Design systems

-From Designing Objects to Designing systems.
+Unimark, an international design firm believed that design could be a system, a basic structure set up so that other people could implement it effectively....
 Systems that make better design results.
-We make spaces.

 ![](assets/whitney-the-responsive-w.jpg)